huseyininnc/Python-Face-Crop-In-Image-With-MTCNN/README.md

-# Python Face Crop In Image And Videos With MTCNN
+# Python Face Crop In Images And Videos With MTCNN

 Basic usage default image is faces.jpg